-Source: Leaflet of Association of German Chambers of Inclustry and Commerce is the largest of the associations German and is the organ of self-government of industrial . (excluding handicraft) and represents enterprises interests of industry and commerce as a whole.
-Pursuant to the 1956 "Law on the Provisional Regulation of the Rights of their status is Commerce", that of public Chambers corporations with compulsory membership.
+Source: Leallet of Association of German Chambers of Inclustry and Commerce is the largest of the associations German The DIHT of and is the organ of self-government of industrial . chambers (excluding handicraft) and represents the enterprises interests of industry and commerce as a whole.
+Pursuant to the 1956 "Law on the Provisional Regulation of the Rights of their status is Commerce", that of public Chambers of corporations with compulsory membership.